snarielwala/ToDoList/README.md

 The following **optional** features are implemented:

-1.The app uses MySqlite for persistence
+1. The app uses MySqlite for persistence
-2.Using ActiveAndroid as the ORM for MySqlite
+2. Using ActiveAndroid as the ORM for MySqlite
-3.Using dialogue box to edit items
+3. Using dialogue box to edit items

 Here's a walkthrough of implemented user stories: